India national kabaddi team

-The India national kabaddi team represents India in international men's kabaddi competitions.
-The team is by far the most successful national kabaddi side of any country, winning gold medals at the Asian Games in 1990 (the first year the sport was contested), 1994, 1998, 2002, 2006, 2010, and 2014, as well as winning all three Kabaddi World Cup events to date.
-Pardeep Narwal the current captain of the team (declared so in 2022) after Deepak Niwas Hooda (former captain) was suffering from bad form in PKL 9.
+The India men's national kabaddi team represents India in international men's kabaddi competitions.
+The team is by far the most successful national kabaddi side of any country, winning gold medals at the Asian Games in 1990 (the first year the sport was contested), 1994, 1998, 2002, 2006, 2010, 2014 and 2022, as well as winning all three Kabaddi World Cup events to date.
+Pawan Sehrawat is the current captain of the team since 2022.

 History

 1990s

 Kabaddi was contested at the Asian Games as a competitive (non-exhibition) sport for the first time in 1990.
 India beat Bangladesh in the gold medal match for both the 1990 Asian Games and 1994 Asian Games.
 India lost to Pakistan in the 1993 South Asian Games gold medal match.
 In the 1998 Asian Games held in Bangkok, the team beat arch rivals Pakistan for the gold medal.

 2000s

 India beat Bangladesh in the gold medal match of the 2002 Asian Games, held in Busan.

 India won the inaugural Kabaddi World Cup in 2004, beating Iran by a 55–27 margin.
 They repeated the feat three years later, beating the Iranians 29–19.

 At the 2006 Asian Games, India beat Pakistan 35–23 to win their fifth gold medal at the tournament.